applewatchdev/Wayfinder/README.md

 Run project in Xcode and compile.

-#### Sideloadly

-Download https://sideloadly.io/ and the .ipa file in repository root.
-Make sure you choose "normal install" in Sideloadly.
-With "Apple-ID Sideloading" the watchOS app will not occur.

 ## Donation

 If you like the app – and maybe support further development – feel free to make a donation.
 Would appreciate that!